Bfaschat/Ebooks-Downloader/README.md

 # How to use :

-1)Clone git

-2)Install lmxl and beautifulsoup4 modules
+1)Install lmxl and beautifulsoup4 modules

-3)Change default proxy if needed in base_script.py
+2)Change default proxy if needed in base_script.py

-4)Open terminal and run it
+3)Run